-Thanksgiving is coming for folks in the ol’ US of A, and we have plenty of articles to help you prepare for that, but what will you do the day after?
-The Friday immediately following Thanksgiving is widely known as Black Friday, and it’s also understood to be the busiest shopping day of the year (at least in some years).
-The mall will be packed and your Christmas shopping list may be taunting you, but you have other options.
+It’s here.
+The day widely known as Black Friday is upon us.
+The mall will be packed and your Christmas shopping list may be taunting you, but you have other options besides standing in an endless line for more stuff you probably don’t need.
 We’re not talking about online shopping or discount sales.
 Instead, consider one or more of these six ways extend the humble gratitude at the heart of the Thanksgiving holiday by choosing a noncommercial activity for Black Friday.

 Take a hike